 Be sure to approve installation of the driver during the install process.

 Windows 7 and Windows Server 2012 or later are supported.
 ZeroTier One might work on Vista and Server 2008, but these are not officially supported and you may have to override certificate checking on install as these often have issues with newer SHA256 EV certificates.
 XP is not supported as it lacks many important network API functions.
+If you are installing via a remote desktop session read this knowledge base entry.

 The service will run on MacOS 10.7 or newer, while the GUI application (installed as ZeroTier One in your applications folder) requires 10.9 or newer.
 The command line interface will work for everyone, and you can also easily uninstall and restart ZeroTier One from a terminal.